mmuller88/mmblog/content/sst-nextjs-s3-picture-uploader/index.md

 In this section, I will demonstrate how to create an S3 picture uploader using the Next.js App Router and SST.
 We will utilize the NextjsSite construct to create the Next.js App Router and the S3 construct to create the S3 Bucket.

-Your can find alle the code in my [GitHub Repository](https://github.com/mmuller88/sst-nextjs-s3-picture-uploader).
+You can find all the code in my [GitHub Repository](https://github.com/mmuller88/sst-nextjs-s3-picture-uploader).

 ### Initialize SST NextjsSite

-All the steps are taking from the official [SST guide](https://docs.sst.dev/start/nextjs).
+All the steps are taken from the official [SST guide](https://docs.sst.dev/start/nextjs).

 ```bash
 npx create-next-app@latest